pnewstein/QuestByCycle/docs/USER.md

 ### Dashboard Overview

-The dashboard is your central hub for accessing games, tasks, and community features.
+The dashboard is your central hub for accessing games, quests, and community features.

 - **Games**: View all available games, including those you are participating in.
-- **Tasks**: See tasks assigned to the games you have joined.
+- **Quests**: See quests assigned to the games you have joined.
 - **Leaderboard**: Track your progress and see how you rank against other participants.
 - **Notifications**: Stay updated with the latest activities and messages.